lanl/ssys/DEVELOPMENT_NOTES.md

 ---

-## Deferred: Legacy Parser Removal
+## Planned: Bespoke Parser Removal

 The hand-rolled Antimony parser (`parse_antimony()`, `build_sym_system()`,
 `ModelIR`) is retained for backward compatibility.
-Cleanup deferred to a future release.
+Removal of this parser is planned for a near-term future release.

 **Files affected:** `src/ssys/recaster.py`